divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 ## Errors

-The following errors may be emitted when interacting with secondary ownership contract specific functions.
+The following errors may be emitted when interacting with secondary ownership contract specific functions (ignoring errors thrown in constructor at contract deployment).

 | Error name                                 | Function                                                                                         | Description                                                                                                                                                         |
 | :----------------------------------------- | :----------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------ |